yiisoft/yii2/docs/guide/structure-applications.md

 #### [[yii\base\Application::language|language]]

 This property specifies the language in which the application should display content to end users.
+The default value of this property is `en`, meaning English.
 You should configure this property if your application needs to support multiple languages.

 The value of this property determines various [internationalization](tutorial-i18n.md) aspects, including message translation, date formatting, number formatting, etc. For example, the [[yii\jui\DatePicker]] widget will use this property value by default to determine in which language the calendar should be displayed and how should the date be formatted.
-The default value of this property is `en`.

 It is recommended that you specify a language in terms of an [IETF language tag](http://en.wikipedia.org/wiki/IETF_language_tag).
 For example, `en` stands for English, while `en-US` stands for English (United States).